-- The word pomegranate actually means an apple with many seeds
+- The word Pomegranate means an apple with many seeds

-- These fruits are classified as a super fruit
+- This fruit is classified as a super fruit

 Benefits of Pomegranate

-Eating whole pomegranate can have anti-inflammatory effects and can protect the human body from various diseases such as type 2 diabetes and obesity.
-They are a good source of vitamin C, vitamin K and potassium, as well as several other essential nutrients.
-In fact, eating one pomegranate gives you about 28 mg of vitamin C or almost 50% of the recommended daily intake (DRI).
+Eating whole Pomegranate can have anti-inflammatory effects and protect the human body from diseases such as type 2 diabetes and obesity.
+They are a good source of vitamin C, K, potassium, and several other essential nutrients.
+Eating one Pomegranate gives you about 28 mg of vitamin C or almost 50% of the recommended daily intake (DRI).

 How to sow and care for Pomegranate

-In case you have a biodegradable pot you can use that, this is the best option as you won't need to disturb the roots when growing the plants into their permanent home.
+If you have a biodegradable pot, you can use that; this is the best option as you won't need to disturb the roots when growing the plants into their permanent home.
 Water is just enough to moisten the soil.
-Keep the soil moist but not wet until the seedlings have sprouted.
+Keep the soil moist but only wet once the seedlings have sprouted.
 Seeds need warm temperatures of 75-85°F to germinate.
 Gradually increase the time and duration of direct sunlight exposure.

 Note: This Overview is intended as a guide only since cultural practices and climatic conditions may vary.